Raising and handling horses in Canada

 Horses in a feedlot in Canada.
 Photo credit: Canadian Horse Defense Coalition.

-But, the horses on these farms are not slaughtered in Canada.
-Instead, the horses are transported overseas to be slaughtered.
-They are transported by plane in small wooden crates on journeys that can take more than 20 hours, during which the horses do not have access to feed, water or rest.
+The horses on these farms are often not slaughtered in Canada.
+Instead, these horses are transported overseas to be slaughtered.
+They are transported by plane in small wooden crates on journeys that can take more than 20 hours, during which the horses do not have access to feed, water, or rest.
 Canada is one of the only countries in the world that transports live horses overseas for slaughter.
 Since 2013, over 40,000 horses have been transported out of Canada.
+Learn more about our work to ban live horse export in Canada.

-Horse welfare can be significantly reduced if improper training and handling methods are used.
+Equine welfare can be significantly reduced if improper handling and training equipment are used.
 This can lead to many negative behavioural or physical problems.
-It is important for horse owners to understand horse behaviour, consult a professional when needed, and to always focus on forming a strong positive bond.
+It is important for equine guardians to understand equine behaviour, consult a professional when needed, and always focus on forming a strong, positive bond.

-The BC SPCA is always working to build a better future for farm animals in B.C. and across Canada, and this includes horses.
+The BC SPCA is always working to build a better future for farm animals in B.C. and across Canada, including equines.
 Equines can live for 30 years or longer.
 Ownership is a long-term commitment of time and finances.
-Guardians are responsible for providing proper care for their horses, donkeys and mules as outlined in the Canadian Code of Practice for the Care and Handling of Equines.

 Additional resources: